 While this study isn’t perfect (only a small number of people completed the entire two years of treatment), it does show that sertraline can — and often does — contribute to weight gain.

 While scientists and doctors have long known that antidepressants can cause weight gain, there isn’t a huge amount of evidence showing why this happens.

 In general, there doesn’t appear to be a lot of evidence that sertraline and other SSRIs have a direct effect on your metabolism.
 In one study from 2009, researchers found that sertraline did not have any significant impact on thyroid function, limiting any potential metabolic effects.

-Weight gain from sertraline is usually gradual (most studies of SSRIs show it occuring at the six month point, but not immediately), meaning even a small increase in appetite can have a major impact on your body weight over the long term.
+Weight gain from sertraline is usually gradual (most studies of SSRIs show it occurring at the six-month point, but not immediately), meaning even a small increase in appetite can have a major impact on your body weight over the long term.

 There’s also a possibility that recovering from depression, which sertraline is often prescribed to treat, can cause a person to regain their normal appetite and regain weight that was lost as the result of a weaker-than-normal interest in eating.

 It’s also possible that sertraline and other SSRIs could block the effects of hormones that control sodium and fluid in the body, resulting in fluid retention.